오디오 샘플 가져오기¶

 Consider using WAV for short and repetitive sound effects, and Ogg Vorbis for music, speech, and long sound effects.

-Godot 3+ has an amazing bus system with built-in effects.
+Godot has an extensive bus system with built-in effects.
 This saves SFX artists the need to add reverb to the sound effects, reducing their size greatly and ensuring correct trimming.
 Say no to SFX with baked reverb!

 Importing as WAV with the Trimming option enabled solves this.

-As an alternative, the import screen has a "loop" option that enables looping for the entire sample when importing.
+As an alternative, the Import dock has a Loop option that enables looping for the entire sample when importing.